This post is also available in: Português

 Gate.io charges competitive trading fees, similar to other crypto-to-crypto exchanges.
 There’s no fee for the deposits.
 There’s a small withdrawal fee, a 0.2% margin, and a spot trading fee.
 Regarding individual coins, like Ethereum, Gate.io tends to be cheaper.
 But it charges much more for withdrawing BTC, XRP, and other related coins.

 Gate.io is committed to providing all of their Proof of Reserves.
 They work with Armanino LLP to offer their users all the relevant information.
 Their second Proof of Reserves audit results are on Armanino’s website.

 Gate.io offers two-factor authentication to its users through Google Authenticator and text messaging (which is considered to be insecure).
 Users are required to verify before logging in.
 There’s an extra fund withdrawal password, blind IP logins, and an anti-phishing code.

 Ranking Methodology for the Best Cryptocurrency Exchanges

-We focused on the criteria mentioned below in order to classify and choose the best crypto exchanges:
+We focused on the criteria mentioned below to classify and choose the best crypto exchanges:

 - Trading Features: This includes the key metrics within the cryptocurrency platform

-- Trading Fees: This consists of the trading fees of each crypto exchange on a platform
+- Trading Fees: This consists of the trading fees of each crypto sale on a platform

 - Platform Accessibility: This shows the availability of each exchange to see where it’s banned and where it’s allowed